 A one-time, non-refundable, \$15 application fee must accompany the admission application.
-Students who have previously received Mineral Area College credit are exempt from the application fee but must complete an Application Update Form, which can also be found at www.MineralArea.edu.
+Students who have previously received Mineral Area College credit are exempt from the application fee but must complete a Returning Student Application, which can also be found at www.MineralArea.edu.